The Steps Behind Product Releases Non-Stick Coatings

 general industrial content img1

-Yes, all of these and many other substances have non-stick coatings made of Polytetrafluoroethylene (PTFE), commonly known as Teflon, and other coatings such as Fluorinated ethylene propylene (FEP) and Perfluoroalkoxy (PFA).
+Yes, all of these and many other substances have non-stick coatings made of polytetrafluoroethylene (PTFE), commonly known as Teflon, and other coatings such as fluorinated ethylene propylene (FEP) and perfluoroalkoxy (PFA).

+You’ve certainly heard of non-stick coatings, but have you ever wondered how the coating process is carried out?
 If you think it’s just a matter of spraying Teflon on a pan, well, we’re here to tell you that it’s a little bit more complicated than that.

 Step 1: Degrading

-This means pulling out any old coatings or carbon residue off the surface of the material where you wish to apply a brand-new coating of Teflon.
+The very first step in the non-stick coating process is degrading.
+This means pulling any old coatings or carbon residue off the surface of the material where you wish to apply a brand-new coating of Teflon.

 Why would you do that?
 Well, if you don’t, the old residue might not allow the new coatings to adhere properly.

-To get these old coatings out, professionals rely on a chemical process called pyrolysis.
+To remove these old coatings, professionals rely on a chemical process called pyrolysis.
 In this process, high heat is applied to the substance in the absence of oxygen.
+As a consequence, thermal decomposition occurs and all forms of organic (mostly carbon) residue detach themselves from the material that you want to coat.

 Step 2: Mechanical Key Blasting